 Creating Additional WordPress Websites

-Setting up the SiteGround WordPress Caching Plugin
+Setting Up the Caching Plugin

 Once you’ve taken care of the essentials, you can start optimizing your site through the SiteGround Optimizer plugin control panel from inside your WordPress Dashboard.

-We’ve already covered the main functionality of the SG Optimizer plugin and the different ways it can optimize your site in the WordPress Website Caching section of this comparison.
+We’ve already covered the main functionality of the SG Optimizer plugin, and the different ways it can optimize your site, in the WordPress Website Caching section of this comparison.
 However, one useful extra feature of this tool that’s worth highlighting is the ability to switch between the available PHP versions directly from inside your WordPress Dashboard.

 As mentioned, SiteGround users can choose from an impressive range of PHP versions, ensuring maximum compatibility with plugins old and new.